 Its improvement may have been partly affected by a base effect.
-Still, Samsung’s second-quarter operating profit was estimated to be up 19.5 percent from the first quarter of 2021, according to analysts, although its revenue was projected to fall 6.2 percent.
+Still, according to analysts, Samsung’s second-quarter operating profit was estimated to be up 19.5 percent from the first quarter of 2021, although its revenue was projected to fall 6.2 percent.

 Samsung, the world’s largest memory chip and smartphone producer, will announce its second-quarter earnings guidance next week.